The County College, Lancaster: Symbols

-An oak leaf is used as a symbol of the College, and it is included on its Coat of Arms which was granted by the College of Arms.
+An oak leaf is used as a symbol of the college, and it is included on its coat of arms which was granted by the College of Arms.
+The college colours are blue and yellow.
 The college unofficial motto is Do it for The Tree.

 Sport

 The college partakes in all of the inter-college sport events and competitions which are an integral part of collegiate life.
 These competitions relate to the Carter Shield and the George Wyatt Trophy.
 The college darts, pool, football and netball teams have all achieved much over recent years with the women winning all three of their events in the 2006 George Wyatt Trophy and the retaining their darts title in 2007 and 2008, giving County Ladies darts 3 wins in a row.
 As well as Men's B-team pool and Dominoes also winning their leagues in 2008.
 County College is noted for its football teams and their particular "bar golf" championship.
-For the first time in 2009, members of the College will be able to compete in an intra-college sports event for the Michael Mullet Shield - named after a former Principal and a founding father of the College.
-Each residential area of the College (Main, South, Creed, Town Houses and off campus) will vie for the shield in a number of sporting events.
+For the first time in 2009, members of the college will be able to compete in an intra-college sports event for the Michael Mullet Shield - named after a former Principal and a founding father of the college.
+Each residential area of the college (Main, South, Creed, Town Houses and off campus) will vie for the shield in a number of sporting events.
 As of 2010 County also participates in the Legends Shield, which was originally a four-way competition with Fylde, Pendle and Grizedale colleges.
 The 2011 competition, however, did not feature Grizedale.
 The sports range from Wii Sports to hockey to bar sports.
 In 2011 the football's A, B and C teams were successful in winning all summer cups and in 2012 the A and B teams managed to retain the titles with the C team losing a hotly contested final.
 In 2013 the combined County football teams won 5 out of the 6 possible inter-college trophies.